safra36/BestTraderrs-StrategyMaker/README.md

 # BestTraderrs-StrategyMaker
 This is intended to be used for Strategy Writer Documentation.
+Please check WIKI for more information
 # TO-DO List
 - Add new strategies as code examples along with ready to use codes
 - Add TrendLine capability